encode/django-vanilla-views/docs/api/model-views.md

 # Model Views

+The model views provide a simple set of generic views for working with Django querysets and model instances.

+They replicate the functionality of Django's existing `ListView`, `DetailView`, `CreateView`, `UpdateView` and `DeleteView`, but present a simpler API and implementation.

+	GenericModelView --+-- ListView
+	                   |
+	                   +-- DetailView
+	                   |
+	                   +-- CreateView
+	                   |
+	                   +-- UpdateView
+	                   |
+	                   +-- DeleteView

+---

 ## GenericModelView

-The `GenericModelView` class is used as the base class for all of the model views.
+The `GenericModelView` class is used as the base class for all of the model views, and provides methods allowing for a default set of viewing, listing and editing actions.

----

 ### Attributes

+#### model

-* `model` - The model class that the view operates on.
+The model class that the view operates on.
 This is used as a shortcut to provide default behavior for the view.
 The default behaviour may be overridden by setting more specific attributes, or by overriding methods on the view.

----

-### Attributes - Object and queryset lookup

-The following attributes are used to control what queryset should be used for list views, and how object lookup is performed for detail type views.
+#### queryset

-* `queryset` - The base queryset that should be used for list views, or used when performing object lookups for detail views.
+The base queryset that should be used for list views, or used when performing object lookups for detail views.
 If set to `None` then a default queryset will be used based on the `.model` attribute.
 Defaults to `None`.

+#### lookup_field

-* `lookup_field` - The name of the model field that should be used for object lookups.
+The name of the model field that should be used for object lookups.
 Defaults to `'pk'`.

+#### lookup_url_kwarg

-* `lookup_url_kwarg` - The name of the URLconf keyword argument that should be used for object lookups.
+The name of the URLconf keyword argument that should be used for object lookups.
 If unset this defaults to the same value as `lookup_field`.

----

-### Attributes - Form generation

-The following attributes control the forms that are used with editing views.
+#### form_class

-* `form_class` - The form class that should be used for create or update views.
+The form class that should be used for create or update views.
 If set to `None` then a default form class will be used based on the `.model` and `.fields` attributes.
 Defaults to `None`.

+#### fields

-* `fields` - A list of strings, representing the fields that should be displayed by the form.
+A list of strings, representing the fields that should be displayed by the form.
 This may be used along with the `.model` attribute, as a shortcut to setting the `.form_class` attribute.
 Defaults to `None`.

----

-### Attributes - Pagination control

-The following attributes control the pagination behavior for list views.
+#### paginate_by

-* `paginate_by` - The number of items to return in each page.
+The number of items to return in each page.
 Set to a positive integer value to enable pagination.
 If set to `None` then pagination is disabled.
 Defaults to `None`.

+#### page_kwarg

-* `page_kwarg` - The name of the URL query parameter that is used to select the active page in a paginated list.
+The name of the URL query parameter that is used to select the active page in a paginated list.
 For example: `http://example.com/widget_list?page=6`.
 Defaults to `'page'`.

----

-### Attributes - Response rendering

-The following attributes control the rendering of the response template.
+#### template_name

-* `template_name` - A string representing the template name that should be used when rendering the response content.
+A string representing the template name that should be used when rendering the response content.
 If set to `None`, then the template name will be automatically generated based on the `.model` attribute.
 Defaults to `None`.

+#### template_name_suffix

-* `template_name_suffix` - A suffix that should be appended when automatically generating template names based on the `.model` attribute.
+A suffix that should be appended when automatically generating template names based on the `.model` attribute.
 Defaults to `None`, but is set to an appropriate value of either `'_detail'`, `'_list'` or `'_form'` by each of the model view subclasses.

+#### context_object_name

-* `context_object_name` - A key to use when passing the queryset or instance as context to the response.
+A key to use when passing the queryset or instance as context to the response.
 If set to `None` then the context object name will be automatically generated based on the `.model` attribute.
 Defaults to `None`.

 ---

-### Methods - Object and queryset lookup
+### Methods

-#### `.get_queryset(self)`
+#### .get_queryset(self)

 This method should return a queryset representing the set of instances that the view should operate on.

+The default behavior of this method is:

+* If the `.queryset` attribute is set, then return that.
+* Otherwise fallback to returning the default queryset for the model class as determined by the `.model` atttibute.
-By default this method attempts to use the `.queryset` attribute.
-If the `.queryset` attribute is unset, then it will automatically generate a queryset based on the `.model` attribute.
-If neither the `.queryset` or `.model` attributes are set then a configuration error will be raised.
+* If neither the `.queryset` or `.model` attributes are set then a configuration error will be raised.

 You can customize how the querysets for the view are determined by overriding this method.
 For example: